Be Alert to the Onset of Severe Weather

 Since the National Weather Service issues all warnings, the fire department does not issue an all-clear signal; rather, residents are encouraged to monitor advent and expiration of weather advisories by standard broadcast means.

-We test the siren system every month at 11 a.m. on the second Wednesday, from March through August.
+The Oberlin Fire Department tests the siren system every month at 11 a.m. on the second Wednesday, from March through August.
 We do not conduct siren tests during inclement weather to avoid confusion.
 Listen for the test so you understand what you may hear during an actual alert.

 Read more information on the city’s Tornado and Severe Weather Safety website .